common-fate/docs-archive/docs/granted/recipes/access-requests.md

 + credential_process = granted credential-process --profile updated-profile --url https://granted.example.com
 ```

-Note: If you do not provide `--url` flag in `credential_process` key, you will need to set Common Fate URL by running
+Note: If you do not provide `--url` flag in `credential_process` key, you will need to set Glide URL by running

 ```bash
 granted settings request-url set <GRANTED_APPROVALS_URL>
 ```

-Make sure you login to your Common Fate instance first by running:
+Make sure you login to your Glide instance first by running:
-    ```
-    granted login
+`    granted login
-    ```
+   `

 - You can pass the `--lazy` flag with the `login` command which will skip opening the browser for a login flow, if your current token is still active and not close to expiring. eg.

 ```
 > granted login --lazy
 > [i] Auth token still valid, skipping login flow.
 ```

 Alternatively you can pass in your dashboard url as the first parameter

 ```
 granted login <DASHBOARD_URL>
 ```